ryansheehy0/Cheat_Sheets/javascript.md

 ## Promises
 Used to handle asynchronous(code can be run in parallel) operations.
 Can only return either a resolve or a reject.

+- You need a promise or else the function could return nothing.

 ```javascript
 let promise = new Promise((resolve, reject) => {